October 15, 2025

 How companies can upgrade their existing systems to meet the requirements of Industry 4.0, increase efficiency and save costs.

-Often, machines do not provide the required data for Predictive maintenance or process optimizations.
+Systems often do not provide the data required for Predictive maintenance or process optimizations.

-At the same time, complete new purchases are expensive, time-consuming and sometimes even associated with production downtime.
+At the same time, complete new purchases are expensive, time-consuming and, in the worst case, associated with production downtime.

 But what does digital retrofit actually mean in practice?
 And what steps are necessary to turn an old machine into a networked, data-supported production tool?